Ex-Florida state senator paid bogus candidate to ‘siphon votes,’ police say, in race GOP narrowly won

 Similar payments continued until Artiles had paid him $44,708, “in exchange for Rodriguez changing his party affiliation, qualifying as an independent candidate for Senate Seat 37, and attempting to siphon votes from the incumbent candidate,” the affidavit said.

 Both Artiles and Rodriguez were released on bond Thursday afternoon.
-Artiles declined to answer questions from reporters outside the Miami-Dade jail and declared “this will be decided in the courts,” the Herald reported.
+Artiles declined to answer questions from reporters outside the Miami-Dade jail and declared, “This will be decided in the courts,” the Herald reported.

 Rundle said the investigation into possible election interference was not over at a news conference on Thursday.
 Despite exposing the agreement between Artiles and Rodriguez, police have not yet uncovered who is behind two mysterious political action committees that paid for political mailers advertising Alex Rodriguez and two other questionable no-party candidates running in other Florida races.